barentsen/telraam-data/README.rst

 -----

 This is a third-party package not officially affiliated with the Telraam project.
-The Telraam API is documented at `https://telraam-api.net`_.
+The Telraam API is documented at `<https://telraam-api.net>`_.

-The data is made available under the CC BY 4.0 license.
+Telraam's data is made available under the CC BY 4.0 license.
+Thanks Telraam!